 - Remember: you’re more of a target if you’re by yourself.
 This isn’t meant to spook you.
 Instead, you should just stay vigilant at all times, especially in city centres.

 - Try to blend in.
 Don’t stick like a tourist wearing activewear the whole time.
 Equally, don’t wear Aran jumpers everywhere.
-It’s a (weird) myth that all Irish people wear them all the time.
-You’ll stand out like a sore thumb!

 - Beware of your drinks when you’re out.
 Drink spiking can definitely happen, and it happens to men as well as women, so you’ll just have to be extra careful not to take your eye off your drink.